-Dress in layers so that sudden drop or rise in temperature cannot hold you down.
+Dress in layers so that a sudden drop or rise in temperature cannot hold you down.

 |Keep umbrellas or raincoats handy

 The wettest place on earth, Mawsynram is not very far away and the weather is predicted to be unpredictable.
-Be it a light drizzle (as we encountered) or heavy, view-blocking rain (hopefully would not occur with a wise choice of the month of travelling), you can catch a cold or exploring every nook and corners of beauty can get disrupted.
+Be it a light drizzle (as we encountered) or heavy, view-blocking rain (hopefully would not occur with a wise choice of the month of travelling), you can catch a cold or explore every nook and corner of beauty can get disrupted.

 |Find a reliable local person